Demi-urge/menace_sandbox/docs/truth_adapter.md

 Model parameters and metadata persist under `sandbox_data/truth_adapter.pkl`.
 The metadata records feature statistics, drift metrics and the timestamp of the last retraining, enabling audits of drift history across sandbox runs.

+## Calibration Workflow

+Sandbox components that consume sandbox ROI now invoke the adapter to replace raw values with calibrated predictions.
+The `self_improvement_engine` and `action_planner` both run ROI figures through `TruthAdapter.predict` before recording them via `ROITracker`.
+The tracker persists the adapter's metadata so dashboard endpoints such as `/roi_data` can surface `needs_retrain` flags and `last_retrained` timestamps.

 ## Optional Dependencies

 The adapter works with scikit-learn's `Ridge` by default.
 Installing the following packages enables additional features: